gracexichen/MusicStreaming/README.md

 # Music Streaming Website
-Date:
+Date: 09/05/2022
 Functionalities:
-- Adding music to playlist
+- Adding songs to custom playlists
-- Commenting
+- Uploading songs to the website
--
+- Adding an user profile
+- Liking and commenting features for the songs
 Technologies: Django, Javascript, HTML, CSS